pac4j/jax-rs-pac4j/README.md

 ---

-Just follow these easy steps to secure your JAX-RS web application:
+Just follow these easy steps to secure your JAX-RS web application.
+See also [dropwizard-pac4j](https://github.com/pac4j/dropwizard-pac4j) for even easier configuration when using [dropwizard](http://www.dropwizard.io)!

 ### 1) Add the required dependencies (`jax-rs-pac4j` + `pac4j-*` libraries)